StackVista/stackstate-docs/setup/data-management/backup_restore/kubernetes_backup.md

 ### Restore an Elasticsearch snapshot

 {% hint style="danger" %}
-**When a snapshot is restored, existing indices won't be overwritten.**
+**When a snapshot is restored, existing indices won't be overwritten, and the operation will fail.
+You have to delete the indices before restoring a snapshot.
+Be careful, this will delete all data in the indices, and the indices will be recreated with the data from the snapshot.**

 See [delete Elasticsearch indices](kubernetes_backup.md#delete-elasticsearch-indices).
 {% endhint %}